 Can Preteen Acne Be Treated?

-The best treatment for preteen acne depends on the predominant acne type, and how severe the acne is affecting the child.
+The best teenage acne treatment depends on the predominant acne type, and how severe the acne is affecting the child.

-For mild acne, topical combination acne products are more effective and have a synergistic effect.
-Epiduo gel is a combination of the retinoid adapalene with benzoyl peroxide.
+For mild acne, topical fixed-combination acne products are more effective and have a synergistic effect.
+For instance, Epiduo gel is a combination of the retinoid adapalene with benzoyl peroxide.
 Together, they exert an anti-inflammatory effect, unclog pores and kill the P. acnes bacteria.
 It is approved for use in patients as young as 9 years of age.
-It is common for the product to cause some intial skin redness, irritation and peeling.
+It is common for the product to cause some initial skin redness, irritation and peeling.
 A gradual approach to application helps increase the acceptance in incorporating the treatment into daily use.

 3 More Tips For Parents & Patients

 - Set reminders on your phone to apply or take your medicine.
 Consistent use will give superior results.